artur-rafael/dotfiles/README.md

     > git clone <repo-link>
     > git submodule update --init --recursive

-## Go to a specific commit or tag within the submodule history
+## Go to a Specific Commit or Tag within the Submodule History

 Move to the submodule directory, git will understand its a submodule and all the git commands will be applied to the submodule repository.